Qlimax: Artists and event

+On the 25th of July 2024, Q-Dance announced that Qlimax 2024 would be the very last edition.
+With this announcement, Q-Dance had ended one of the oldest hardstyle events.

-The sound, light, pyrotechnic and stage setup at Qlimax is substantial.
-Around 350 L'Acoustics speaker boxes are deployed in the arena, with a majority being suspended from the ceiling.
-The conventional part of the lighting setup is controlled from 3 light desks, and the laser show is done by a certified laser show operator.
-FOH is placed out in the crowd, giving the technicians the overview they need, as well as the sound coverage needed to ensure everyone is having the most ideal possible sound at all times.
+The sound, light, pyrotechnic and stage setup at Qlimax was substantial.
+Around 350 L'Acoustics speaker boxes were deployed in the arena, with a majority being suspended from the ceiling.
+The conventional part of the lighting setup was controlled from 3 light desks, and the laser show was done by a certified laser show operator.
+Booths for technicians were placed out in the crowd, giving them the overview they needed, as well as the sound coverage needed to ensure everyone was having the most ideal possible sound at all times.

 Anthems

-Like most of the Q-dance events, an anthem is made every year by the headlining DJ (with the exception of 2001 and 2002) to represent that edition.
+Like most of the Q-dance events, an anthem was made every year by the headlining DJ (with the exception of 2001 and 2002) to represent that edition.
 Below is a list of the anthems for each edition: